 The point is that you need boundaries towards your own inspiration to be able to choose your most important creative work, when your brain goes ooh that would be fun.

-You may need to say no to whole bunch of fun things that isn't as important as that dream of yours.
+You may need to say no to a whole bunch of fun things that isn't as important as that dream of yours.
 It can be painful, I know.
-It can be that thing you deep inside you know you should do, but you really don't want to.
+It can be that thing you deep inside know you should do, but really don't want to.